Case Study Overview

 Students investigate an incident of frontier conflict in Western Australia and are challenged to consider different interpretations of the event.
 They carry out an inquiry, calling witnesses and critically analysing the evidence presented.
 They also investigate a memorial, called the ‘Explorers Memorial’, which carries both the original inscription from 1913 and a later interpretation of events by Aboriginal people from 1994.
 In doing so they experience how history ‘hears’ and ‘silences’ voices and how people use the past in the present.

 An interactive entitled, Key moments — can you make key decisions in Australian history, is also available for this case study.
+This module is currently under re-development due to FLASH being discontinued.

 Case Study unit of work inquiry structure (pdf)